ahlstromcj/potext/README.md

     *   Support reading a single .mo/.po file rather than a whole directory (in progress).
     *   Verify that testing and installation work with new version 0.2.0.
-    *   Update Dia diagrams for pomoparser, moparser, and poparser.
+    *   Update Dia diagrams for extractor, pomoparser, moparser, and poparser.
     *   Update the LaTeX documentation to catch up with 0.2.0.
     *   Flesh out and test the Windows support; it still has problems.
     *   Tighten up the nlsbinding class and the dictionarymgr class.